THE GRENADINES KITESURF TRIP

-Obviously, your kite gear. unless you are renting.
-This far down South in the Caribbean you shall live the simple life: you don't need much more than a bikini/board shorts/swim trunks, slippers/flip-flops, t-shirts/tops, shorts.
+Obviously, pack your kite gear. unless you are renting.
+This far down South in the Caribbean you shall live the simple life: you don't need much more than a bikini/board shorts/speedo, slippers/flip-flops, t-shirts/tops, shorts.
 Anything else will likely go unused.
 Here are some further tips for packing your suitcase:

 Pack all this in a soft, collapsable suitcase.
 Much better on a boat.

 Lots of sunscreen (reef safe)

 No (extra) shoes unless you want to go running

 Protective kite gear, e.g. impact vests if you use these

 Booties if you have sensitive feet